 During this challenging time, we are continuing to offer our perspectives and lessons learned from over seven decades of nonprofit advisory leadership.
 Click here to access our Strategies During COVID-19 page.
 Here you will find resources that provide best practices and optimal strategies to help your organization build a path through this crisis and beyond.

 CCS Fundraising is a strategic fundraising consulting firm that partners with nonprofits for transformational change.
 Members of the CCS team are highly experienced and knowledgeable across sectors, disciplines, and regions.
-With offices throughout the United States and the world, our unique, customized approach provides each client with an embedded team member for the duration of the engagement.
 To access our full suite of perspectives, publications, and reports, visit our insights page.
 To learn more about CCS Fundraising’s suite of services, click here.